 Refrigerators, stoves, microwave ovens, dishwashers, small appliances such as fans and hair dryers, and other "bulky" items do not qualify as E-Waste.
 For these items, please call Republic Service at (510) 657-3500 to arrange for a bulky item collection.

 Battery & Cell Phone Recycling

-Curbside collection of common household batteries and cell phones is available in Union City.
+Curbside collection of common household batteries and cell phones is available in Union City to single-family residents and parcelized multi-family residents.
 Accepted items include AAA, AA, C, D, button cell, 9-volt, alkaline, rechargeable, lithium and coin cells, small button-size batteries for watches and hearing aids and all cell phones and cell phone batteries.

 - Call Tri-CED at (510) 429-8030 to request a clear plastic zip-lock bag for battery and cell phone recycling along with instructions.